 In addition to the OPB’s, Cort has a Rogue Westside Power Bar that has a slightly more aggressive knurl than the OPB’s as well as a Rogue Ohio Bar for general training and a Buddy Capps Texas Deadlift Bar.

 We love the variety of Olympic Bars in Cort’s gym known as the IronBorn Strength Club.
-If there was one thing we’d suggest, it would be to add some specialty bars.
+If there was one thing we’d suggest, it would be to add some specialty bars like some of the best trap bars.
 They add a lot of variety to your training and are honestly just fun to use.

 The only plates Cort has in his gym, and the only plates he needs, are the Rogue Calibrated KG Steel Plates.